Khamenei warns Islamic Republic is a 'mighty tree' that cannot be uprooted

 Police deployed heavily on Friday in the city of Dezful, a witness said, after activists called for protests in the predominantly ethnic Arab, oil-rich province of Khuzestan at the Iraqi border.

+Social media videos show protesters chanting "Death to the dictator" in Ahvaz, capital of Khuzestan.
+Basij volunteer militia forces leading the crackdown on motorbikes were seen pushing people back.

+"There are dozens of Basijis.
+Pushing protesters, beating them.
+Men, women are chanting 'We are Kurdistan, We are Lorestan'", a witness said, slogans that are meant to show solidarity among Iran's ethnic minorities.

-There was heavy deployment too of police and the Basij - a volunteer militia leading the crackdown - in the main squares of Zahedan, the capital of Sistan-Baluchistan province at the border with Pakistan in the southeast, two witnesses said.
+There was heavy deployment of police and the Basij in Zahedan, the capital of Sistan-Baluchistan province at the border with Pakistan in the southeast, two witnesses said.

+The activist 1500tasvir posted a video on Twitter purported to show protesters marching in Zahedan.
+"Crimes, crimes, death to this religious leadership," they chanted, referring to Khamenei, who has been in power for 33 years.

-Iran has blamed the violence on enemies at home and abroad, including armed separatists and Western powers, accusing them of conspiring against the Islamic Republic and denying security forces have killed protesters.
+Iran has blamed the violence on enemies at home and abroad, including armed separatists and Western powers.
+The authorities deny security forces have killed protesters.
 State TV reported at least 26 members of the security forces have been killed.

 Zahedan was the scene of one of the deadliest days yet on Sept.
 30 when Amnesty International has said security forces killed at least 66 people in a crackdown after prayers.

 The authorities said Baluchi militants attacked a police station that day, triggering a shootout.
-The Revolutionary Guards said five members of its forces and the volunteer Basij militia were killed.
+The Revolutionary Guards said five members of their forces and the Basij were killed.

-Iran, with a population of 87 million, is home to seven ethnic minorities alongside majority Persians.
-Rights groups say minorities, including Kurds and Arabs, have long faced discrimination.
-Iran denies this.
+Iran, with a population of 87 million, is home to seven major ethnic minorities alongside majority Persians.
+Rights groups say minorities, including Kurds and Arabs, have long faced discrimination, which Iran denies.

-A Revolutionary Guards major and a Basij militiaman were shot dead by "rioters" early on Friday in southern Fars province, state TV reported.
-A news agency said the two were
+A Revolutionary Guards major and a Basij militiaman were shot dead by "rioters" who were writing graffiti early on Friday in southern Fars province, state media reported.

 Social media users reacted angrily to a video apparently showing a member of the riot police molesting a female protester in Tehran.
 Reuters could not verify the footage.

-Ensiyeh Khazali, vice president for women's affairs, called for a probe, state media said.
+Ensiyeh Khazali, vice president for women's affairs, called for a probe.
 Police said they would deal with anyone found accountable of a violation.

-In the southwestern oil city of Abadan, some protesters were chanting "Death to the dictator" amid heavy presence of Basij and riot police on Friday, another witness said.
+In the southwestern oil city of Abadan, some protesters were chanting "Death to the dictator" amid heavy presence of police and Basij, another witness said.

 Iran's Kurds are part of an ethnic minority spread between several regional states whose autonomy aspirations have also led to conflicts with authorities in Iraq, Syria and Turkey.

-Along the Iranian-Iraqi border in southwest Iran is a population of some three million ethnic Arabs, predominantly Shi'ite.
+Along the Iranian-Iraqi border in southwest Iran is a population of some three million ethnic Arabs, predominantly Shi'ite Muslims.
 Some groups, emboldened by Iraqi Arabs across the border, have pressed for greater autonomy in recent years.

 While many officials have struck an uncompromising tone, a top adviser to Khamenei was cited this week as questioning whether police should be enforcing headscarf-wearing - rare criticism of state efforts to impose the hijab.